visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 For any work the **Primary** engages in, there should be an associated issue.

 .. danger::
    What about ``visit-help-asc`` email list?
 Should we handle similarly?
-If not, what do we do about it?
+   Can we just foward to ``visit-users``?
+If no to either, what do we do?

 Response Time and Response vs. Resolution
 -----------------------------------------